aristov/DON/README.md

-# Document Object Notation
+# Document object notation

-Document Object Notation (DON) — format intended for convenient work with HTML and XML documents in JavaScript.
+Document object notation (DON) — format intended for convenient work with HTML and XML documents in JavaScript.
 It represents a DOM structure as a tree of simple JS-objects with some special fields.

 ## Simple Explanation